Obama Calls On Congress To Have 'Courage' On Health Care

 "I hope that current members of Congress recall that it actually doesn't take a lot of courage to aid those who are already powerful, already comfortable, already influential.
 But it does require some courage to champion the vulnerable and the sick and the infirm," Obama said.

-He also had these words of caution for members of the Senate, who will be taking up the repeal-and-replace plan next: "I hope they understand that courage means not doing what is simply politically expedient, but doing what [people] believe in their hearts is right."
+He also had these words of caution for members of the Senate, who will be taking up the repeal-and-replace plan next: "I hope they understand that courage means not simply doing what is simply politically expedient, but doing what [people] believe in their hearts is right."

-Obama never mentioned President Trump by name, but he did say that despite valiant efforts by many leaders who had come before him, health care overhaul had failed because "it was hard," adding that it is "easily subject to misinformation and fear mongering."
+Obama never mentioned President Trump by name, but he did say that despite valiant efforts by many leaders who had come before him, health care overhaul had failed because "it was hard," adding that it is "easily subject to misinformation and fearmongering."

-He commended the members of Congress who voted to push through the health law that came to be known as Obamacare in 2009 and 2010, saying they did so at great political peril to their own careers.
+He commended the members of Congress who voted to push through the Affordable Care Act, which came to be known as Obamacare, in 2009 and 2010, saying they did so at great political peril to their own careers.
 Several lawmakers lost their seats in the following midterm elections.

 "These men and women did the right thing.
 They did the hard thing.
 Theirs was a profile in courage," Obama said.